-- 9.1 At any point during the process a customer can ask for a 'Complaint Mentor' to be assigned to them to help and support them through the process.
-Mentors are trained volunteers who are actively involved in the Customer Voice.
-As Mentors are volunteers, we cannot guarantee one will be available. - 9.2 Use of a Complaint Mentor will be recommended where we believe this will positively help a customer. - 9.3 Complaint Mentors receive full training on the Complaints Policy and Procedures and Safeguarding as well as Data Protection. - 9.4 Complaint Mentors will not be able to influence the investigation or outcome of a complaint and they will be able to feed back to the Complaints & Compliments Team on the customer experience journey for future service improvements.
+9.1 At any point during the process a customer can ask for a 'Complaint Mentor' to be assigned to them to help and support them through the process.
+Mentors are trained volunteers who are actively involved in our Customer Voice.
+As Mentors are volunteers, we cannot guarantee one will be available.

+- 9.2 Use of a Complaint Mentor will be recommended where we believe this will positively help a customer - 9.3 Complaint Mentors receive full training on the Complaints Policy and Procedures as well as Safeguarding and Data Protection. - 9.4 Complaint Mentors are not able to influence the investigation or outcome of a complaint, their role is to provide support and assurance on the complaints process.
+Complaint Mentors meet with the Complaints Team on a quarterly basis to provide feedback on the process from our customers' perspective and can provide suggestions for improvement for future service delivery.